Editorial illustration for OpenAI Pulls GPT-5 Router After User Engagement Drops

 Common Questions Answered

-Why did OpenAI roll back the GPT-5 router after its initial rollout?
+Why did OpenAI pull back the GPT-5 router?

-How did the GPT-5 router impact daily active user numbers according to the article?
+How did the GPT-5 router impact OpenAI's user engagement?